 Energy harvesters

 Similar materials are used in construction of devices for any of the applications listed above.
 These devices are distinguished mainly by their particular geometric configuration and optimization of the materials.
-As an example, if a particular IEAP is expected to be exposed to ambient air and operable at room temperature, the electrolyte for this IEAP is prospectively selected from the class of room-temperature ionic liquids (ILs).
-On the contrary, solvent-based electrolyte is, as a rule, a more reasonable choice for a hermetically sealed IEAP.
+As an example, if a particular IEAP, regardless of its function, is expected to be exposed to ambient air and to be operable at room temperature, then the electrolyte for this IEAP is prospectively selected from the class of room-temperature ionic liquids (ILs).
+On the contrary, a solvent-based electrolyte is, as a rule, a more reasonable choice for a hermetically sealed IEAP.